openNDS/openNDS/docs/source/config.rst

 **WARNING**: Do not enable unless you know what you are doing.

-*Enabling passthrough may well soft brick your router, particularly if openNDS is bound to a guest network.*
+*Enabling pass-through may well soft-brick your router, particularly if openNDS is bound to a guest network.*

 Access to the router.
 ---------------------